HadiAlMarzooq/HadiAlMarzooq/README.md

  ![memoji 3](https://github.com/HadiAlMarzooq/HadiAlMarzooq/assets/79160189/3c8cf3df-3ee6-4047-ad3c-4591cba9cf36)

-# 💫 About Me:
+## 💫 About Me
-🔭 I’m currently working on building amazing apps with react and react native!<br>🌱 I’m currently learning to build efficient and complex back-end operations using node.js and firebase. <br>💬 Ask me about python, I'm good at it, trust me 👨‍🔧<br>⚡ Fun fact, I love hand-ball 🤾‍♂️<br>🧩 I believe in creativity, and I think it should be a must 🧩
+🔭 **Building Apps**: Currently working on amazing apps with React and React Native.
+🌱 **Learning**: Advancing my skills in backend operations using Node.js and Firebase.
+💬 **Python Expert**: Ask me about Python, I've got a knack for it!
+⚡ **Fun Fact**: I'm an avid handball enthusiast. 🤾‍♂️
+🧩 **Philosophy**: Passionate about creativity as a key aspect of development.

 ## 🌐 Socials: